Connecting young children to local food systems and the natural world through inquiry-based learning experiences

 Dress: Warm, winter gear for outdoor exploration (snow boots, pants, mittens, hats, scarves, etc.) It’s better to be overdressed and needing to remove layers!

-Where: MSU Tollgate Farm and Education Center with check-in at our Activity Center (across from Children's Garden - park in the large lot along Meadowbrook Road and follow signage)
+Where: MSU Tollgate Farm and Education Center with check-in at our Activity Center (across from Children's Garden - park in the large lot along Meadowbrook Road and follow signage, if the lot is full, the event is full!)

 Why: Discover and celebrate this special season and the first agricultural product of the year to be harvested in Michigan!